The pandemic answered some long-standing questions and posed new ones.

 We’ll cover four signs in this article.
 Then, in Part 2, we discuss the remaining signs and explain what you must do to solve the problem.
 For now, let’s begin.

 Is this you?
 As your business has grown, you’ve accumulated more sources of data.
 More people contribute to the data pool and there are far more opportunities for human error.

 What the business wants you to do with that data has changed too.
 Track more metrics.
 Answer more questions.
 Do it quickly.
 Preferably yesterday.

 Your team might be fighting with spreadsheets and fragmented information because each department has its own spreadsheets and software.
 Then, once or twice a year, you must madly rush to reconcile all of this and figure out what you did wrong – or what you must do to pass an audit or do your taxes.

 You’re drowning in pivot tables.
 You’re constantly cobbling together Excel spreadsheets and emailing them to provide reporting and answers to business questions.

 Your out-of-the-box accounting software doesn’t cut it, but you deal with it because there’s no time for major changes.
 It’s chaos.

 The business wants data-driven decision making, but nothing in your process facilitates that.
 If this describes your finance team, you’re not alone.

-How about this scenario.
-If your team asks you to solve a problem or answer a question so that leaders can make business decisions, is the process painful?
+What about this scenario?
+If your team asks you to solve a problem or answer a question (using data) so that leaders can make business decisions, is the process horribly painful?

 For example, if you’re using traditional analysis, doing things manually might look like this: